harrypeter07/predictagri/GOOGLE_EARTH_ENGINE_SETUP.md

 ---

-**Note**: This integration automatically falls back to mock data when Google Earth Engine is unavailable, ensuring your application continues to function for demonstration purposes.
+**Note**: This integration automatically falls back to fallback data when Google Earth Engine is unavailable, ensuring your application continues to function for demonstration purposes.